bsaunder/camel/eap_6/README.md

 # Examples
 **cdi-cxf-jetty** - Deploying SOAP web services via CXF using the HTTP Jetty Transport with a CDI Bootstrapped Camel Environment
-**cdi-soap-consume** - Consuming SOAP web service via CXF using a CDI Bootstrapped Camel Environment **cdi-jms** - Publishing and Subscribing to JMS Queues using Camel-JMS in a CDI Bootstrapped Camel Environment **servlet_listener** - Using the Camel-ServletListener to Bootstrap Camel **servlet_listener_cxf** - Using the Camel-ServletListener to Bootstrap Camel and Publish a CXF SOAP web service **soap-contract-first** - Publishing a Contract First SOAP web service using Spring to Bootstrap Camel
+**cid-jaxws-publish** - JAX-WS web service that is routed to a CDI Bootstrapped Camel route using a Direct endpoint.
+Camel-CXF Not Used.
+**cdi-jms** - Publishing and Subscribing to JMS Queues using Camel-JMS in a CDI Bootstrapped Camel Environment **cdi-soap-consume** - Consuming SOAP web service via CXF using a CDI Bootstrapped Camel Environment **servlet_listener** - Using the Camel-ServletListener to Bootstrap Camel **servlet_listener_cxf** - Using the Camel-ServletListener to Bootstrap Camel and Publish a CXF SOAP web service **soap-contract-first** - Publishing a Contract First SOAP web service using Spring to Bootstrap Camel